sebastianbeck/SysadminStuff/README.md

 # powershell_for_sysadmins
-All kind of powershell scripts for work.
+All kind of powershell commands and scripts for work.